Background and scope

 - Overview of the established sandboxes together with a description of their use.
 Based on the main challenges identified by city authorities for their data ecosystems, four cities, Barcelona (ES), Helsinki (FI), Milan (IT) and Poznan (PL) have co-designed and implemented sandboxing experiments with the project team in order to address the areas for improvements and test innovative solutions.

-- Poznan - Starting Out With B2G Data Sharing
+- Poznan - Developing a Proof of Concept for B2G Data Sharing in Micro-mobility

 - Milan - Bringing New Parties into Data Ecosystems